luiscoco/AWS_Review_Session1/README.md

 Points of Presence enable Amazon CloudFront to securely deliver data, videos, applications, and APIs to customers globally with low latency and high transfer speeds, all within a developer-friendly environment.

-1.4.
+### 1.4.
 Summary (AWS Global Infrastructure)

-AWS (Amazon Web Services) Global Infrastructure is designed to deliver secure, highly available, low-latency cloud services globally.
-It's made up of several key components that work together to ensure resilience, scalability, and performance.
+AWS (Amazon Web Services) Global Infrastructure is designed to deliver secure, highly available, low-latency cloud services globally

+It's made up of several key components that work together to ensure resilience, scalability, and performance
 ________________________________________

 🗺️ 1.
 Regions

 •	A Region is a geographic area that contains multiple isolated locations called Availability Zones.

 •	AWS has 30+ Regions worldwide (e.g., US East (N. Virginia), EU (Frankfurt), Asia Pacific (Tokyo)).

 •	Each Region is completely isolated from the others for fault tolerance and stability.

 •	You choose a Region to deploy your resources closer to your users.
 ________________________________________

 🏢 2.
 Availability Zones (AZs)

 •	An AZ is one or more data centers with independent power, cooling, and networking.

 •	A Region typically has 2 to 6 AZs.

 •	They're close enough for low latency but far enough apart to prevent failures from affecting multiple zones.

 •	You can design fault-tolerant applications by deploying across multiple AZs.
 ________________________________________

 📦 3.
 Edge Locations

 •	Edge locations are part of the AWS Global Content Delivery Network (CDN), used by services like Amazon CloudFront.

 •	They’re closer to end users and help cache and deliver content with low latency.

 •	There are hundreds of edge locations worldwide.
 ________________________________________

 💼 4.
 Local Zones

 •	These extend AWS infrastructure to large metro areas.

 •	They bring compute, storage, and other services closer to users for ultra-low latency applications (e.g., video games, AR/VR).

 •	Example: Los Angeles Local Zone.
 ________________________________________

 🛰️ 5.
 Wavelength Zones

 •	Designed for 5G applications, hosted at telecom providers' data centers.

 •	Let you build applications with millisecond latencies to mobile and connected devices.

 •	Used with telecom carriers like Verizon, Vodafone.
 ________________________________________

 🏭 6.
 Outposts

 •	AWS Outposts are racks of AWS-managed hardware installed in your on-premises data center.

 •	You can run AWS services locally but manage them with the same tools/APIs as in the cloud.
 ________________________________________

 🌐 Summary Diagram

   [ Global Infrastructure ]